Guilherme-Yuji/Data-Science-Portfolio/README.md

 ## Regression
 - [Old Car Market](https://github.com/Guilherme-Yuji/Data-Science-Portfolio/blob/main/Used%20Car%20Market.ipynb): In this project it was studied factors that impacts the price of an used car and how they are associated.
 It was also made a  model to predict the price of an used car.

+## EDA
+- [Supermarket Sales Analysis](https://github.com/Guilherme-Yuji/Data-Science-Portfolio/blob/main/Supermarket%20Sales%20Analysis.ipynb): In this project was analyzed the correlation between products, days of week, type of customer, branch, payment method and much more.